Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Active learning with multi-modal data acquisition

+More formally, in a multi-class classification setting, we consider a sequence of $\mu$ input spaces $\mathcal{I} = (\mathcal{X}^1, \dots, \mathcal{X}^\mu)$ associated with the same output space $\mathcal{Y} = \{y_1,\dots,y_K\}$, with $K\geq2$.
+For each input space we assume $\mathcal{X}^j = \mathbb{R}^{P_j}$, with $j \leq \mu$, $\mathcal{X}^j$ being a collection of $P_j$ random variables from modality $j$.
+We denote by $\textbf{x}^j$ an instance in space $\mathcal{X}^j$, and by $(\textbf{x}_i^j, y_i)$ a labeled training instance sampled \emph{i.i.d} from an unknown probability distribution $\mathbb{P}^j$.
 We assume that the collection $\mathcal{I}$ has a fixed order and is uncovered iteratively via Algorithm~\ref{algo:method}, starting from $\mathcal{X}^1$ and stopping at $\mathcal{X}^\mu$ when the algorithm ends.
 We assume that modalities are ordered by acquisition cost, with a higher cost being compensated by the decisiveness of the underlying information.
-Figure~\ref{figure:alfa_bioscan} depicts a practical scenario where images are collected first, followed by geographical information, and DNA is sequenced only if really necessary.
-Remark that this setup is different from some papers on active feature acquisition, which assume that the sequence of classifiers varies over test instances~\citep{pmlrclertant19a}.
+Remark that this setup is different from some previous works on active feature acquisition, which assume that the order in which features are queried varies over test instances~\citep{pmlrclertant19a}.